 Seville is a town buzzing with high energy, bright colors, and friendly Spaniards welcoming you to town.
 It’s located in what is known as the Andalusia region of Spain – Southern Spain; a region of hills and a region that was once under Moorish rule.
 Aside from its bright colors and high energy, Seville is known for the creation of Flamenco, bullfighting, orange wine, tasty tapas, and more.
-Although its not the biggest city in Spain there are many things to do in Seville and many reasons to visit.
+Although it’s not the biggest city in Spain there are many things to do in Seville and many reasons to visit.

 Below you’ll find the top five experiences to have in this Spanish city.
-From food and drinks, to culture and experiences!
+From food and drinks to culture and experiences!

 The town is primarily painted in yellows (although more referred to as “sand color”) and reds due to the bullfighting that takes place in Seville.
-The yellow is a tribute to the sand that is found on the floor of the ring, and the red is a tribute to the blood shed during the fights.
-I think that one of the things that makes Seville so unique are the colors themselves!
+The yellow is a tribute to the sand that is found on the floor of the ring, and the red is a tribute to the bloodshed during the fights.
+I think that one of the things that makes Seville so unique is the colors themselves!
 Brightly colored buildings greet you at each corner; primarily made up of reds and yellows with blues to compliment.
 Everywhere you turn you’ll be amazed at what awaits you.
 The three best places to experience the incredible colors of Seville while simultaneously visiting well known Seville attractions are listed below.

 Royal Alcázar of Seville

 One of the top things to do in Seville is to visit the incredible Royal Alcázar.
-The Alcázar was once a Muslim fortress, but after the “reconquista” of Spain occurred (when the Christians overthrew the Muslims in 1492), the fortress was destroyed and built on top of it was a palace built for the king Peter of Castile.
+The Alcázar was once a Muslim fortress, but after the “Reconquista” of Spain occurred (when the Christians overthrew the Muslims in 1492), the fortress was destroyed and built on top of it was a palace built for the king Peter of Castile.

-Now days you can buy a ticket and tour the Castle grounds yourself, easily spending a few hours wandering around.
-A maze of bright colors and Muslim and Christian influence will greet you as a you tour the grounds.
+Nowadays you can buy a ticket and tour the Castle grounds yourself, easily spending a few hours wandering around.
+A maze of bright colors and Muslim and Christian influence will greet you as you tour the grounds.
 The Alcázar is big enough to make you feel lost at times, but not quite big enough to get away from the crowds of tourists who flock to visit.
 Because the Alcázar is wildly popular, I’d recommend buying tickets in advance in order to skip the line.
 A general ticket with an audioguide will set you back 12.50 Euros.
 The Alcázar is open seven days/week from 0930-1700.

 Plaza de España

 If you visit Seville, strolling through Plaza de España is a must.
-Seeing the plaza was one of my more memorable experiences I’ve had while traveling and the intricate details of it took my breath away.
+Seeing the plaza was one of the more memorable experiences I’ve had while traveling and the intricate details of it took my breath away.
 Made up of brick, tiles, and ceramic decorations, Plaza de España is located in Parque de María Luisa where it’s free to roam around.
 The plaza was built for the Spanish-American Exposition of 1929 where multiple countries came to Seville to improve relations between themselves and Spain.
 Seville had to prepare for the exhibition for 19 years, which I believe is a testament to the truly intricate details put into Plaza de España.

 Plaza de toros de la Real Maestranza de Caballería de Sevilla (Bullring)

 Another location to experience the colors of Seville is where they originate from!
 The bullring itself!
-In Spanish, referred to as Plaza de toros de la Real Maestranza de Caballería de Sevilla, the bullring is still in use today.
+In Spanish, referred to as Plaza de Toros de la Real Maestranza de Caballería de Sevilla, the bullring is still in use today.
 Although now it draws more controversy – according to my tour guide, the older generation feels as though bullfighting is a tradition.
 While the younger generation feels as though bullfighting is animal cruelty.
 Despite what stance you take, even viewing the ring from the outside allows you to see the colors that have inspired Seville.

-2. Experience the food scene
+2. Experience the Local Food Scene

 Having visited multiple cities in Spain, I don’t take it lightly when I say that Seville has some of the best Spanish tapas in the country.
 Melt in your mouth croquettes.
 Cold and creamy gazpacho.
 Chorizo, sheep cheese, fried seafood.
 All of these things and more can be found in almost every tapas bar that lines the streets.
 Below you’ll find some of the best Seville restaurants to go for certain dishes.